bonitasoft/bonita-doc/md/single-sign-on-with-oidc.md

     + `auth-path` needs to be set with the path of your OIDC provider Authorization endpoint.
 It is prefixed with the value of `auth-server-url` to build the request URL.
 This property is specific to Bonita OIDC module and is not supported/documented by Keycloak.
     + `token-path` needs to be set with the path of your OIDC provider Token endpoint.
 It is prefixed with the value of `auth-server-url` to build the request URL.
 This property is specific to Bonita OIDC module and is not supported/documented by Keycloak.
     + `token-service-logout-path` needs to be set with the path of your OIDC provider Logout endpoint.
 It is prefixed with the value of `auth-server-url` to build the request URL.
 This property is specific to Bonita OIDC module and is not supported/documented by Keycloak.
-    + `token-audience-path` needs to be set with the path of the URL that will be used as audience in the access token.
+    + `token-audience-path` needs to be set with the path of the URL that will be used as audience in the access token (`aud` claim).
 It is prefixed with the value of `auth-server-url` to build the request URL.
 This property is specific to Bonita OIDC module and is not supported/documented by Keycloak.
     + `jwks-path` needs to be set with the path of your OIDC provider JSON Web Key Set endpoint.
 It is prefixed with the value of `auth-server-url` to build the request URL.
 This property is specific to Bonita OIDC module and is not supported/documented by Keycloak.
     + `resource` is the OIDC client Id given to your Bonita installation.
 You can change it if you want but you need to provide it to your OIDC provider.
     + the `ssl-required` property value may need to be changed if Bonita Portal and the IdP are not both accessed via HTTPS.
 Possible values for this property are: `all`, `external`, and `none`.
 For `all`, all requests must come in via HTTPS.
 For `external`, only non-private IP addresses must come over via HTTPS.
 For `none`, no requests are required to come over via HTTPS.
-    + the `principal-attribute` value indicates the OIDC ID Token attribute (`preferred_username`, `email`, `name`, etc...) to use to be considered as user identifier in the client application.
+    + the `principal-attribute` value indicates the OIDC ID Token attribute (`preferred_username`, `sub`, `email`, `name`, etc...) to use to be considered as user identifier in the client application.
 It should match the Bonita username
     + `public-client` indicates that there are no credentials for the client sent to the OIDC provider server.
     + `enable-cors` is required only if you wan to be able to use Bonita REST API from a web application located on a different domain from your Bonita installation's.
 It comes with additional options `cors-max-age`, `cors-allowed-methods`, `cors-allowed-headers`, `cors-exposed-headers`.
 You can check Keycloak [client adpter config documentation](https://www.keycloak.org/docs/latest/securing_apps/#_java_adapter_config) for more information.
     + Some additional properties no present in the default file can be useful: